CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

-# SD Desktop (Sensitive Data Desktop) for registry data
+# SD Desktop (Sensitive Data Desktop) for seconday use of health and social data

-In this guide, we describe how to use SD Desktop for registry data provided by Findata.
-SD Desktop has been audited against the Findata regulation and is a registered secondary use environment for health and social data.
-It is designed to process sensitive secondary use data and provide a secure workspace for collaborative research projects using registry data.
+SD Desktop is a registered environment for seconday use of health and social data.
+Access to the service requires a permit from the Findata autority.
 SD Desktop is a web-user interface that allows you to manage (start, use, delete) a virtual computer (here called Desktop, technically defined as virtual machine) from your web browser.
-With these virtual computers, you can access the dataset you have received a permit for from Findata.
+With the virtual Desktop, you can access the autorized datasets.
 No previous knowledge of cloud computing or programming expertise are required to use the service.

 In the following user guide, you can learn how to:

 * apply for service access;
 * set up your virtual Desktop;
 * analyze data authorised by Findata;
-* request to export non-sensitive results from the secure virtual Desktop.
+* request export of non-sensitive results from the secure virtual Desktop.

 !!!
 Note
     We apologize for any confusion caused by the previous name of the service.
-From now on, the secondary use environment will be referred to as audited SD Desktop, and the official service name is SD Desktop.
-You can apply to use SD Desktop for secondary use social and health data from public registries by sending an application to Findata.
-The same SD Desktop service provides a computing environment for all sensitive data, but when processing registry data, there are some restrictions to the service and the access process is different.
+You can apply to use SD Desktop by sending an application to Findata.
+This is a restricted version of the service compared to standard SD Desktop.

 ## Key features

 * Audited against Findata regulation.